yinheli/TDengine/docs/en/14-reference/07-tdinsight/index.md

 ---
 title: TDinsight - Grafana-based Zero-Dependency Monitoring Solution for TDengine
 sidebar_label: TDinsight
-description: This document describes TDinsight, a monitoring solution for TDengine.
 ---

 TDinsight is a solution for monitoring TDengine using the builtin native monitoring database and [Grafana].

-After TDengine starts, it automatically writes many metrics in specific intervals into a designated database.
+After TDengine starts, it will automatically create a monitoring database `log`.
+TDengine will automatically write many metrics in specific intervals into the `log` database.
 The metrics may include the server's CPU, memory, hard disk space, network bandwidth, number of requests, disk read/write speed, slow queries, other information like important system operations (user login, database creation, database deletion, etc.), and error alarms.
 With [Grafana] and [TDengine Data Source Plugin](https://github.com/taosdata/grafanaplugin/releases), TDinsight can visualize cluster status, node information, insertion and query requests, resource usage, vnode, dnode, and mnode status, exception alerts and many other metrics.
 This is very convenient for developers who want to monitor TDengine cluster status in real-time.
 This article will guide users to install the Grafana server, automatically install the TDengine data source plug-in, and deploy the TDinsight visualization panel using the `TDinsight.sh` installation script.

 ## System Requirements

-To deploy TDinsight, we need
-- a single-node TDengine server or a multi-node TDengine cluster and a [Grafana] server are required.
-This dashboard requires TDengine 3.0.1.0 and above, with the monitoring feature enabled.
-For detailed configuration, please refer to [TDengine monitoring configuration](../config/#monitoring-parameters).
+To deploy TDinsight, a single-node TDengine server or a multi-node TDengine cluster and a [Grafana] server are required.
+This dashboard requires TDengine 2.3.3.0 and above, with the `log` database enabled (`monitor = 1`).
-- taosAdapter has been installed and running, please refer to [taosAdapter](../taosadapter).
-- taosKeeper has been installed and running, please note the monitor-related items in taos.cfg file need be configured.
-Refer to [taosKeeper](../taosKeeper) for details.

-Please record
-- The endpoint of taosAdapter REST service, for example `http://tdengine.local:6041`
-- Authentication of taosAdapter, e.g. user name and password
-- The database name used by taosKeeper to store monitoring data

 ## Installing Grafana

-We recommend using the latest [Grafana] version 8 or 9 here.
+We recommend using the latest [Grafana] version 7 or 8 here.
 You can install Grafana on any [supported operating system](https://grafana.com/docs/grafana/latest/installation/requirements/#supported-operating-systems) by following the [official Grafana documentation Instructions](https://grafana.com/docs/grafana/latest/installation/) to install [Grafana].

 ### Installing Grafana on Debian or Ubuntu